eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ***Machine Learning Scientist*** and ***Deep Learning Scientist*** roles:
 + platform-agnostic machine learning development
 + Experience framework such as ***MLflow, Kubeflow, Airflow, Seldon Core, TFServing*** etc
++ skill set for Research Scientist:
+	- Responsibilities:
+		* Perform and publish cutting-edge research in machine intelligence, with special focus on fundamental algorithms and applications for computer vision, language modelling, numerical formats and graph neural networks.
+		* Exploit Graphcore’s hardware to develop and deliver models of unprecedented scale and performance.
+		* Collaborate with both the research team and other groups within the company, to develop new ideas, identify research opportunities and provide machine learning expertise.
+		* Follow the latest developments in the field by attending/presenting at journal clubs and travelling to relevant conferences.
+		* Promote the IPU by developing and maintaining collaborations with external institutions and research labs.
+	- Essential:
+		* MSc or PhD in Machine Learning, Computer Science, Electrical Engineering, Physics, Mathematics or a related field.
+		* In-depth understanding of modern machine learning algorithms, deep learning architectures and probability theory.
+		* Experience using modern machine learning frameworks (e.g., TensorFlow, PyTorch, JAX).
+		* Proficiency in Python and/or C++.
+		* Strong communication skills and willingness to work in a collaborative environment.
+	- Desirable:
+		* Publications at top conference venues (e.g., NeurIPS, ICLR, ICML).
+		* Contributions to open-source software projects in the area of machine intelligence.
+		* Experience in using or designing low-precision numerical formats.
+		* Kaggle competitions or other evidence of practical expertise.
++ skill set:
+	- The machine learning research scientist’s primary role is to work with other R&D team members to imagine, define, and develop BrainChip’s spiking neural network technology.
+This research takes place at the interface between machine learning algorithms, event-based algorithms, and neuromorphic hardware.
+The research scientist will also be involved in developing commercial applications for BrainChip’s Akida Neuromorphic System-on-Chip (NSoC).
+Target commercial application topics include computer vision (object classification/detection and face recognition), audio processing (keyword spotting), and sensor fusion.
+Additionally, the team member will support the research team’s algorithm development for the next version of the Akida NSoC.
+	- Ph.D. in computer science (or equivalent) or MS in computer science with +5 years of machine learning experience
+	- 3+ years of machine learning experience using Python
+	- Experience with supervised, unsupervised, and reinforcement learning
+	- Experience in popular Deep Learning/Machine Learning frameworks (Keras, Tensorflow, PyTorch, Scikit-learn, etc.)
+	- Experience in one or more of the following application fields: Image Processing/Computer Vision, ADAS, Anomaly Detection, Audio/Speech Processing, or Sensor Fusion.
+	- Experience in Neuromorphic Engineering and/or Spiking Neural Networks
+	- Experience with event-based algorithms
+	- Experience with Git version control system
 + skill set for Deep Learning Architect Intern:
 	- NVIDIA is seeking computer architecture interns to help design processor and system architectures that will enable compelling Deep Learning performance, architecture and efficiency improvements.
 This role offers the opportunity to directly impact the future hardware and software roadmap in a fast-growing technology company that leads the AI revolution.
 If you are obsessed with improving deep learning performance beyond anything possible with today’s hardware and software, this is the place to be.
 	- Understand, analyze, profile, and optimize deep learning training workloads on state-of-the-art hardware and software platforms.